pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 ### Conventions
 If this is your first time using the terminal, it might be helpful to review the conventions before proceeding.
 - This article includes example screenshots of my terminal for certain commands.
-Terminal input lines start with `scraps@pop-os:~$`, because the account used for this article is named `scraps` and is running on `pop-os`.
-Your terminal will have a different string, but otherwise the input should be the same.
+Terminal input lines start with `scraps@pop-os:~$` since the computer used for this article is named `scraps` and is running on `pop-os`.
+Your terminal lines will start with a different string, but the inputs should otherwise be the same.
 Everything after the `$` is the terminal input; the examples will show commands like `scraps@pop-os:~$ python3 --version`, so you would input just `python3 --version` into your terminal.
 - This article uses the `+` sign between two keys (such as `CTRL+C` to indicate when you should hold-press those keys together.
 - This article uses the `>` sign between two commands (such as `File` and `Log Out`) to indicate when you should click one menu item and then another.
 - As a quick reminder, if you want to copy/paste from the terminal, you should typically right-click and select copy/paste instead of using the `CTRL+C` or `CTRL+V` shortcuts.
-Those shortcuts are often mapped to different behaviour in the terminal (for example, once the server is up and running, then `CTRL+C` is a shortcut to shutdown the server), so it's recommended to avoid using the copy/paste shortcuts entirely when using the terminal.
+Those shortcuts are often mapped to different behavior in the terminal (for example, once the server is up and running, then `CTRL+C` is a shortcut to shutdown the server), so it's recommended to avoid using the copy/paste shortcuts entirely when using the terminal.

 ### Dependencies
 JupyterLab depends on [Python](https://www.python.org), which is probably already installed on your computer if you're using Ubuntu or Pop!OS.
 You can verify if Python is installed and which version is currently being used by running: